asentrix510/skarzdemo/README.md

 # skarzdemo
-this is my first git repositpry
+this is my first git repository
-Author-Snehanshu Kar
+Author - Snehanshu Kar